renoki-co/echo-server/README.md

 - Node 10.0+
 - Redis 5+ (optional)

-Additional information on broadcasting with Laravel can be found in the official docs: <https://laravel.com/docs/master/broadcasting>
+Additional information on broadcasting with Laravel can be found in the official [Broadcasting docs](https://laravel.com/docs/master/broadcasting)

 ## 🚀 Installation